microsoft/msphpsql/README.md

 ### Step 3: Install the Microsoft PHP Drivers for SQL Server

+**Ubuntu / RedHat**

-*Note: The first step is not required in Mac OS X. PECL installs the stable version when version is not specified.
+*Note: PECL installs the stable version when version is not specified.
 You may run `sudo pecl search sqlsrv` to search for the latest releases and `sudo pecl install sqlsrv-[version]` to install a specific version.
-Drivers are Mac-compatible starting from `4.1.7preview` release.

     sudo pear config-set php_ini `php --ini | grep "Loaded Configuration" | sed -e "s|.*:\s*||"` system sudo pecl install sqlsrv
     sudo pecl install pdo_sqlsrv

+**Mac OS X**

+*Note: PECL installs the stable version when version is not specified.
+You may run `pecl search sqlsrv` to search for the latest releases and `pecl install sqlsrv-[version]` to install a specific version.
+Drivers are Mac-compatible starting from `4.1.7preview` release.

+    pecl install sqlsrv
+    pecl install pdo_sqlsrv

 ### Step 4: Install and Configure Apache